Roads threaten our wildlife & people

 It doesn't have to be this way

 With wildlife crossings structures, we can protect wildlife and our families by making it safe for animals to cross the road.

 The best thing about wildlife crossings is that they work.
 In Wyoming, Montana, and Canada wildlife crossings have reduced wildlife-vehicle collisions by nearly 90 percent.

 After years of hard work from the Wildlife Crossings Coalition, Teton County adopted the Wildlife Crossings Master Plan in June 2018.
 This plan provides a systematic, data-driven, objective plan for reducing wildlife-vehicle collisions in Jackson Hole.
 This plan prioritizes sites called “hot spots” and recommends mitigation measures in the form of underpasses, overpasses, and animal detection systems.

-Then, this summer, our town and county voted to include wildlife crossings on the November Specific Purpose Excise Tax (SPET) ballot, giving voters the opportunity to allocate community funds toward this important cause.
+Over many standing-room-only town and county public meetings, the Wildlife Crossings team encouraged our local representatives to include wildlife crossings on the November 2019 Specific Purpose Excise Tax (SPET) ballot, giving voters the opportunity to allocate community funds toward this important cause.